-If you’re looking to improve your own fitness, but like most of us don’t have access to the multiple fitness coaches that a pro soccer player has then I recommend checking out my 30-day Soccer Fitness Guide.
+If you’re looking to improve your own fitness but, like most of us, don’t have access to the multiple fitness coaches that a pro soccer player has, then I recommend checking out my Soccer Fitness Guide.

-I designed this 30-day fitness program to help you reach your potential on the soccer field and be the best player you can be.
+This fitness guide includes a 30-day step-by-step fitness program to help you reach your potential on the soccer field and be the best player you can be.

 A great soccer player is a fit soccer player.

 The step-by-step program follows the same training that professional soccer players use and will give you the road map to becoming a better player than you ever thought was possible.

 Don’t miss out on this opportunity.
 Click here to find out more.